-Quantified Self community resources are partially supported by funds from Article 27, a nonprofit organization dedicated to advancing the practice of everyday science through education, advocacy, and open tools.
+Quantified Self community resources are partially supported by funds from Article 27, which is dedicated to advancing the practice of everyday science through education, advocacy, and open tools.

 The Quantified Self and Global Health